pedrohaolee/SEI_Project_51/Project1/readme.md

 `startGamePlay()` This function initiates the game.
 It receives two parameters, `holeNum` and `timeLimit` from the event listener, which are determined by the button clicked by the player.

 &copy; The Firework class was created by [Alexander Obregon](https://medium.com/@AlexanderObregon/coding-fireworks-for-the-4th-of-july-a-fun-and-simple-html-and-javascript-tutorial-c4e999831763)

+## Future Improvements

+**Hint System:** Implement a hint system that provides players with suggestions for possible numbers to place in a cell.
+This can help players when they are stuck.

+**Leaderboard:** Create a leaderboard to display the fastest times.
+This can add a competitive element to the game.

+**Save and Load Game:** Allow players to save their current game progress and load it later.
+This feature is especially useful for players who want to pause and resume their game.